bsiaotickchong/RogueLike/README.md

 I programmed this for my 12th grade independent study project (2014) using Java, LWJGL 2, and Slick-Util.
 Refer to https://www.youtube.com/watch?v=0v56I5UWrYY&feature=share&list=SP19F2453814E0E315 to install the appropriate libraries LWJGL 2's natives.

+The game is unfinished, however, the base is more or less there.
+Needed changes: better AI, weapons, floor layouts, graphics, enemies etc.